Bandwidth Manager

 annotations:

-# Limits egress bandwidth to 10Mbit/s.
+# Limits egress bandwidth to 10Mbit/s and ingress bandwidth to 20Mbit/s.

 kubernetes.io/egress-bandwidth: "10M"